 The Canadian Mining Hall of Fame was conceived by the late Maurice R. Brown, former editor and publisher of The Northern Miner, as a way to recognize and honour the legendary mine finders and builders of a great Canadian industry.
-The Hall was established in 1988 and currently has 150 members.
+The Hall was established in 1988 and currently has over 170 members.

 - The Mining Association of Canada, founded in 1935, the national organization of the Canadian mining industry.
 Its members are engaged in mineral exploration, mining, smelting, refining and semi-fabrication.